 - Add all ingredients in the shaker.

 - Put some music on and shake it!

 - Pour everything through a sieve into the highball glass with the ice cube.
 Of course you can use regular ice cubes.

 - Stir gently.

-- Decorate it with a lemon twist, an eucalyptus leaf or a pine twig flavoured with eucalyptus fragrance.
+- Decorate with a lemon twist, a eucalyptus leaf or a pine twig flavoured with eucalyptus fragrance.